 Lack Of Versatility

-Productboard’s focus on specific use cases (such as roadmaps), combined with very specified workflows (such as linking notes and insights together) can be a limitation for organizations that require a more versatile or customizable platform.
+Productboard’s focus on specific use cases (such as roadmaps), combined with very specified workflows (such as linking notes and insights together), can be a limitation for organizations that require a more versatile or customizable platform.
+It also does not support sprint planning, burndown charts, backlog tracking, or issue management, which limits its use in execution-focused development workflows.

 Jira – Best For Issue Tracking And Customization